Learn About a Career in Intellectual Property Law

 IP Law: Job Duties

 Intellectual property lawyers counsel their clients on establishing and protecting intellectual capital.
-Most IP law practices span the entire gamut of matters from patents, copyright, and trademark law to licensing, franchising, and distribution to technology transfers and trade secret projects.
+Most IP law practices handle matters such as patents, copyright, trademark law, licensing, franchising, distribution, technology transfers, and trade secret projects.
 Intellectual property lawyers also assist in licensing inventions, transferring proprietary technology, drafting licensing agreements, negotiating settlements, and conducting IP asset due diligence.

 IP lawyers might litigate intellectual property matters around the globe, representing clients in federal and state courts and before administrative agencies such as the U.S. Patent and Trademark Office and the International Trade Commission.